drug-design/course/docs/chapters/adme-properties.md

 #### Oxidative Metabolism by Cytochrome P-450 Enzymes

-CYP enzymes catalyze the oxidation of many drugs, environmental xenobiotics, food toxins and endogenous substances (e.g. steroid hormones, fatty acids, and prostaglandins).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/oxidative-metabolism-by-cytochrome-p-450-enzymes-0ea17fed'><i class='fa fa-play' aria-hidden='true'></i></button>CYP enzymes catalyze the oxidation of many drugs, environmental xenobiotics, food toxins and endogenous substances (e.g. steroid hormones, fatty acids, and prostaglandins).
 Different CYP450 enzymes have distinct, but often overlapping, substrate specificities.
 The following five CYP450 enzymes are the major drug-metabolizing enzymes that contribute to the oxidative metabolism of most drugs in current clinical use.
 Move the cursor over each enzyme listed to see examples of its substrate drugs.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer